-1. The CWSRF Loan Program will note the Fundable Range on each PPL and notify all Participants with projects on the PPL of their status.
-Participants will be advised that being in the Fundable Range does not mean that a loan commitment is made or that funding is guaranteed or reserved; rather, it means funding priority will be given to those projects.

-- 2. All Participants that are eligible for subsidized financing are requested to bid the entire SRF financed project in advance of a CWSRF loan closing. - 3.
-Up to December 31 of that fiscal year, only projects in the Fundable Range will be permitted to close a CWSRF subsidized loan.
-However, to meet the additional requirements of the Clean Water Act and the terms and conditions of the current capitalization grant the CWSRF Loan Program may give projects that are eligible to receive Additional Subsidization (in the form of principal forgiveness) or projects that have Green Project Reserve components or projects that have bid A & E services pursuant to the CWA and are selected as an equivalency project priority and may permit those projects to be funded in advance of projects in the Fundable Range.
-In addition, the CWSRF Loan Program will give priority to projects to be funded in advance of the projects to be funded in advance. - 4.
-After December 31 of that fiscal year, the CWSRF Loan Program will permit a bypassing of projects within the Fundable Range that have not closed or scheduled to close their loan.
+- 1. If applicable, the CWSRF Loan Program will note the Fundable Range on each PPL and notify all Participants with projects on the PPL of their status.
+Participants will be advised that being in the Fundable Range does not mean that a loan commitment is made or that funding is guaranteed or reserved; rather, it means funding priority will be given to those projects. - 2.
+All Participants that are eligible for subsidized financing are requested to bid the entire SRF financed project in advance of a CWSRF loan closing. - 3.
+Up to March 31 of that fiscal year, only projects in the Fundable Range will be permitted to close a CWSRF subsidized loan.
+However, to meet the additional requirements of the Clean Water Act and the terms and conditions of the current Capitalization Grant(s) the CWSRF Loan Program may give projects that meet Affordability Criteria, or projects that have Green Project Reserve components, or projects that have procured A & E services pursuant to the CWA and are selected as an equivalency project priority and may permit those projects to be funded in advance of projects in the Fundable Range.
+In addition, the CWSRF Loan Program will give priority to projects that are viable only because of non-SRF financial assistance, and those projects that would alleviate an emergency situation that poses a threat to environmental or public health.
+These projects would be permitted to be funded in advance of the projects in the Fundable Range. - 4.
+After March 31 of that fiscal year, the CWSRF Loan Program will permit a bypassing of projects within the Fundable Range that have not closed or scheduled to close their loan.
 However, projects that have received deductive points in the rank and score may not receive funding during the bypass period.
 The CWSRF Loan Program will extend the Fundable Range by the amount of such bypassed projects.
-This is intended to afford Participants nearly within the original Fundable Range to gain priority in working quickly to close their loans. - 5.
-After December 31 of that fiscal year, any project ready to close a CWSRF Loan Program loan under applicable CWSRF Loan Program lending requirements will be permitted to do so.
+This is intended to afford Participants nearly within the original Fundable Range to gain priority in working quickly to close their loans.

+- 5. After March 31 of that fiscal year, any project ready to close a CWSRF Loan Program loan under applicable CWSRF Loan Program lending requirements will be permitted to do so.
 If the CWSRF Loan Program determines there is insufficient lending capacity, then the highest-scored projects at a readiness-to-proceed stage may close. - 6.
-Notwithstanding the foregoing, after December 31 of that fiscal year, the CWSRF Loan Program may institute additional or alternative conditions and limits other than as expressed in this IUP to tentatively select Participants for closing eligibility and to bypass any such tentatively selected Participant.
+Notwithstanding the foregoing, after March 31 of that fiscal year, the CWSRF Loan Program may institute additional or alternative conditions and limits other than as expressed in this IUP to tentatively select Participants for closing eligibility and to bypass any such tentatively selected Participant.
 Without limitation, these may include (i) bypassing Participants that fail to close within a 30-day (or shorter) period of being notified of timing and eligibility to close, (ii) limiting loan closing amounts to lesser amounts than requested, (iii) requiring evidence of full Project funding if all funding needs are not provided through the CWSRF Loan Program at a loan closing, (iv) conditionally reserving funding for any Participant commitments, (v) bidding project prior to loan closing, etc. - 7.
 All unfunded projects are eligible to remain on subsequent SFY's PPLs if they inform the CWSRF Loan Program of their desire to do so.

 III.
-2019 CWSRF Loan Program Goals and Objectives
+2022 CWSRF Loan Program Goals and Objectives